hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 ## Conclusion

-If you are into multisport or any activity which lasts several hours then I would probably get the <a href="http://amzn.to/2pkGVh8" rel="nofollow" target="_blank">Suunto Spartan HR</a>.
+If you are into multisport or any activity which lasts several hours then I would probably get the <a href="http://amzn.to/2pkGVh8"  target="_blank">Suunto Spartan HR</a>.

 If you only go running then, the Apple Watch Nike+ is probably a better option.

 If you are an iPhone user then the Apple Watch Series 2 is obviously a better choice if you don't plan activities which last several hours.

-However, I need to see how long the <a href="http://amzn.to/2pKb4Gt" target="_blank" rel="nofollow">Apple Watch Series 2</a> might work with GPS switched on, as I have not tested the watch yet.
+However, I need to see how long the <a href="http://amzn.to/2pKb4Gt" target="_blank" >Apple Watch Series 2</a> might work with GPS switched on, as I have not tested the watch yet.